HackerManOSU/TellTail/living document.md

 The app works on the basis that the AI model correctly and efficiently communicates back and forth with the frontend (user interface).
 If the user is somehow unable to provide a photo to be examined by the AI model, then there is the app won't be able to work, since the "event" of the image being scanned by the AI cannot be triggered.
 Additionally, if communication breaks down in any manner (i.e. either the frontend or AI model stops working, communication is slow, etc.), then the core functionality of the program (determining animal breed with the AI model) will break down.

+**For each of two decisions pertaining to your software architecture, identify and briefly describe an alternative.
+For each of the two alternatives, discuss its pros and cons compared to your choice.**

+<mark>TO BE COMPLETED</mark>

 ## Software Design